joachim-n/drupal-core-development-project/README.md

 Composer will clone Drupal core into a 'repos/drupal' directory within the project, and then symlink that into the project when it installs Drupal core.

-Drupal core is checked out to its default branch, which is currently 11.x.
-To start on a different branch without first checking out 11.x, you can use the `--no-install` option with the `composer create-project` command, then change the branch of the Drupal core clone, then do `composer install`.
+Drupal core is checked out to its default branch, which is currently main.
+To start on a different branch without first checking out main, you can use the `--no-install` option with the `composer create-project` command, then change the branch of the Drupal core clone, then do `composer install`.